-We have examined a record of proceedings relating to the issuance of \$515,250,000 aggregate principal amount of Toll Highway Senior Revenue Bonds, 2018 Series A (the "2018A Bonds") of The Illinois State Toll Highway Authority, an instrumentality and administrative agency of the State of Illinois (the "Authority") duly organized and existing under the Toll Highway Act, 605 Illinois Compiled Statutes 10 (the "Act").
-The 2018A Bonds are authorized to be issued under and pursuant to the Act, and by virtue of Resolution Number 21350, adopted by the Board of Directors of the Authority on September 28, 2017 as amended by Resolution Number 21658, adopted by the Board of Directors on October 25, 2018 (the "Bond Resolution").
-The 2018A Bonds are issued and secured under an Amended and Restated Trust Indenture effective March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (the "Amended and Restated Indenture"), between the Authority and The Bank of New York Mellon Trust Company, N.A., as successor to J.P.
-Morgan Trust Company, N.A. and The First National Bank of Chicago, as trustee (the "Trustee"), and a Twenty-Sixth Supplemental Indenture Providing For \$515,250,000 Toll Highway Senior Revenue Bonds, 2018 Series A (Refunding), dated as of December 1, 2018 (the "Twenty-Sixth Supplemental Indenture, as supplemented and amended to the date hereof, being referred to herein as the "Indenture") by and between the Authority and the Trustee.
-The 2018A Bonds are a series of Senior Bonds under the Indenture.
+We have acted as bond counsel in connection with the issuance by the Illinois State Toll Highway Authority (the "Authority") of its \$300,000,000 Toll Highway Senior Revenue Bonds, 2019 Series A (the "Bonds").
+The Bonds are being issued as Senior Bonds pursuant to the Toll Highway Act, 605 ILCS 10/1 et seq., as amended (the "Act"), creating the Authority, Resolution No. 21477 adopted by the Board of Directors of the Authority (the "Board") on February 22, 2018 (the "Bond Resolution"), and an Amended and Restated Trust Indenture effective as of March 31, 1999 amending and restating a Trust Indenture dated as of December 1, 1985, as previously supplemented and amended (the "Trust Indenture"), from the Authority to The Bank of New York Mellon Trust Company, N.A. as successor to J.P.
+Morgan Trust Company, N.A. and its predecessors, as trustee (the "Trustee"), and the Twenty-Seventh Supplemental Indenture dated as of July 1, 2019 (the "Twenty-Seventh Supplemental Indenture") providing for issuance of the Bonds.
+The Trust Indenture, as supplemented by the Twenty-Seventh Supplemental Indenture, is referred to herein as the "Indenture."
+Capitalized terms not otherwise defined herein have the same meanings ascribed to them in the Indenture.